This article was originally published in August 2016 and updated on May 30, 2022.

 Generally, Canada’s best mortgage providers (the ones that offer the lowest rates) won’t lend to you if your credit score is less than 600.
 If your credit score is lower than that, you’ll need to find a “B lender” which will charge a higher interest rate.
 A higher interest rate will increase your regular mortgage payments, directly limiting the size mortgage that you can afford.

 So, keeping your credit score as high as possible isn’t just good financial practice, it will also help you be pre-approved for a larger mortgage.
-To keep your credit score healthy, here are a few stapes you can take:
+To keep your credit score healthy, here are a few steps you can take:

 - Check your credit score regularly.
 There are several companies that provide free credit score checks online.
 Knowing your credit score is an essential first step to knowing how far you have to go.